-Cargo Hold: Enough space on a ship to make a moderate (cred-earning) shipment.
+Cargo Hold: Enough space on a ship to hold sixteen (16) cubes of cargo, represented by four (4) square inches on the ship's map.
 A cargo hold is evident when the ship is boarded, and no special precautions are taken to hide its contents.

 Cloaking Device: Doesn't necessarily render the ship invisible to the eye, but masks the heat and electrical signature of the ship, making it very hard to detect or identify.
 This device adds +4 to Stealth checks when powered by at least one point of power, and can be used to slip into cover when it is activated.
+This device is illegal if it is installed on a non-military ship.